janniks/Restable/README.md

-⚠️ This is a work in progress. ⚠️
+This is a work in progress. ⚠️ That being said, even though Restable provides limited functionality compared to other frameworks, it is very stable and does what it is supposed to do.

 # Restable
 The probabaly tiniest PHP extensible micro-framework there is.